geoffdavis/3DPrinterConfig/voronica/README.md

 1. Start klipper and make sure that the system sees the MCU: `sudo service klipper start`

 #### Raspberry Pi host

+This MCU lets you trigger relays and other GPIOs.
+I'm not currently using any of that functionality, but I am using it for the host load average calculations and other side benefits.

 1. Stop klipper `sudo service klipper stop`
 1. Perform the build and flash.